artemkaxboy/docker-opener/README.md

 #### Managing containers without remembering their full names

-Any [supported container command](#container-commands-supported-by-opener) can be performed using a short unique containers attribute.
+Any [supported container command](#container-commands-supported-by-opener) can be performed using a short unique container's attribute.

 With Example: